NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-7-temporary-files.md

 .
 ```

-> **Tip** <br>
+!!!
+Tip
-> Sometimes you may want to trigger removal of temporary files without
+    Sometimes you may want to trigger removal of temporary files without
-> actually rerunning the jobs.
+    actually rerunning the jobs.
 You can then use the `--delete-temp-output`
-> flag.
+    flag.
 In some cases you may instead want to run only parts of a workflow
-> and therefore want to prevent files marked as temporary from being deleted
+    and therefore want to prevent files marked as temporary from being deleted
-> (because the files are needed for other parts of the workflow).
+    (because the files are needed for other parts of the workflow).
 In such
-> cases you can use the `--notemp` flag.
+    cases you can use the `--notemp` flag.

 Snakemake has a number of options for marking files: